Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/getting-started.rst

 ===============

 Passkeys are a modern way to log into websites and apps without the need for traditional passwords, making it easier and safer for everyone.
-Here’s a simple breakdown of what passkeys are, how they work, and how to use the Nitrokey Passkey.
+Here's a simple breakdown of what passkeys are, how they work, and how to use the Nitrokey Passkey.

 How do Passkeys Work?
 ---------------------